Wills, Trusts & Probate

 Frequently Asked Questions About Will Execution in Saint Helena

-What is the first step in executing a will in Saint Helena?
+What is the first step to execute a will in Saint Helena?

-How long does the will execution process typically take in Napa County?
+How long does will execution typically take in Napa County?

-Can an executor be changed after a will is filed?
+Can the named executor be changed after probate begins?

 What happens if a will is contested during probate?